-Welcome to Harry and DracO-Week
+Welcome to TomorrO-Week

-From the moment you step foot on Rice’s lovely campus, you’ll be entering into one of the most fun, helpful, and exciting weeks Rice has to offer: O-Week.
+When you first set foot on Rice’s beautiful campus in the fall, you’ll be entering into one of the most fun, helpful, and exciting weeks that Rice has to offer: O-Week.
 Orientation Week (O-Week for short) is a week-long program dedicated to getting New Students acclimated to their life

 Meet the Coordinators